telabotanica/cel-ng-services/README.md

 ## Creating the database

-Run the sql script located in the app/sql folder of the project.
+Run the sql script located in the 'sql' folder of the project.

 ## Dev: launching the app on the test server